The Bankrate promise

 Additional living expenses coverage is automatically included in many homeowners, condo owners and renters insurance policies, but not all.
-What exactly are additional living expenses, how does this coverage work and how much should you have?
-Bankrate’s insurance editorial team conducted research to help you navigate additional living expenses coverage.
+Whether it’s included in your policy or not, Bankrate’s insurance editorial team conducted research to help you navigate additional living expenses coverage.

 What are additional living expenses?